KedisPL/Reforged-Fabric-API/README.md

 Example features:
 - Biome API - With that you can modify vanilla biomes or add new End or Nether biomes.
 - You can register entities, features, etc. without using Forge Registries.
+(Doesn't work with every type of registry!)
 - Compatibility with many mods.
 - And so much more!